Merovingian Origin Location(s)

 below Lionstone

-and the Merovings or Morovingians received their name from which
+and the Merovings or Morovingians received their name from that former

 watercourse,